-While it's true that the body needs salt to function, in most circumstances we can meet our salt requirement naturally from foods and there is no need to add salt to our food.
 We recommend eating a diet low in salt.
+We can usually meet our salt requirement naturally from foods and there is no need to add salt to our food.

-Most of the salt in our diet comes from packaged and take-away foods, such as pizza, pies, sauces, soups, margarines, breads and breakfast cereals.
+Most of the salt in our diet comes from packaged, processed and take-away foods, such as pizza, pies, sauces, soups, margarines, breads and breakfast cereals.
 When shopping, read food labels and try to choose products with less than 400mg of sodium per 100g.
 Less than 120mg is best.

 Tips to reduce your salt (sodium) intake:

 - Look for ‘low-salt', ‘no added salt' or ‘salt-reduced' products

 - Reduce the amount of salt you eat gradually to help you get used to the new taste

 - Limit or avoid adding salt during cooking or at the table.
 Instead flavour your food with herbs, spices, pepper, garlic, chilli, and lemon juice

 - Only use small amounts of very salty ingredients (such as soy sauce, olives, parmesan cheese and anchovies) in cooking

 - Swap salty snacks like pretzels and potato chips for snacks such as fruit, yoghurt and unsalted nuts and seeds